min-not-max/min-not-max.github.io/README.md

-# min-not-max.github.io
+# minovermax.github.io
-my name is min, not max
+less is better than more